actris/data-management-plan/DMP/initial-DMP.md

 #### 4.2.1 ACCESS role and data management

 Access to quality controlled data from the topic data centre units is organised by the ACTRIS data and service access unit (ACCESS).
-The ACCESS unit includes a frequently updated metadata catalogue for identification of data, and links to measurement data at the topical data centre units.
+The ACCESS unit includes a frequently updated metadata catalogue for identification of data, and links to measurement data stored by the topical data centre units.
 ACCESS also produces level 3 data, and organizes the catalogue of ACTRIS level 3 data, produced either by the topical data centre units or within ACCESS.
 ACCESS is structuring and compiling access to services, tools and documentation, and maintaining and further developing the web interface called “ACTRIS Data Centre” (currently https://actris.nilu.no).

-The tasks are summarized in the [Figure](https://raw.githubusercontent.com/actris/data-management-plan/master/DMP/img/section4/elements_in_the_dataflow.png) above and include the organization of ACTRIS level 3 data.
+The tasks are summarized in [Figure 5](img/section4/overview_of_actris_data_centre_components.jpg) above and include the organization of ACTRIS level 3 data.

 All data centre units are providing metadata, and interfaces for access to data indexed in the current ACTRIS metadata catalogue, except for ASC.
 Index to ASC data is under implementation, and with the aim to be ready within first part of 2020.
 The metadata is used to identify and access data through the ACTRIS Data Centre web portal.
 The meta data catalogue is regularly updated, at least every night through automatic procedures.
 ASC unit has developed their own metadata catalogue and data and metadata is currently available through [EUROCHAMP Data Centre portal]( https://www.eurochamp.org/DataCenter.aspx).